 - Unfortunately when I do this, the breast pads tend to bunch up after a pumping session and either need repositioning or replacing.

 - The racerback sports bra design also means I can’t wear my favorite camis and spaghetti straps.

 The Cake Maternity Lotus Pumping Bra is an awesome all-rounder.
 It’s perfect for moms who are always on-the-go.
 I wear it almost every day and plan to wear it even after I’m done and dusted with breastfeeding.

 - Spectra S1 Plus Breast Pump Review – Why I love my Spectra

 - The best pumping bras for work

-- The 7 best all-in-one nursing and pumping bras on Amazon
+- The 8 best hands-free pumping bras on Amazon

 - A hands-free pumping bra guide for the busy mom